zilishen/documentation/content/nap-waf/v4/admin-guide/install.md

     sudo apt-get install app-protect-bot-signatures=2023.11.14~jammy
     ```

+    For Ubuntu 24.04:

+    ```shell
+    sudo apt-get install app-protect-bot-signatures=2024.06.23~noble
+    ```

 ## Upgrading App Protect

-You can upgrade to the latest NGINX Plus and App Protect versions by downloading and installing the latest NGINX App Protect WAF package.
+You can upgrade to the latest NGINX Plus and App Protect 4.x versions by downloading and installing the latest NGINX App Protect WAF 4.x package.
 When upgrading from this package, App Protect will be uninstalled and reinstalled.
 The old default security policy is deleted and the new default security policy is installed.
 If you have created a custom security policy, the policy persists and you will need to update `nginx.conf` and point to the custom security policy by referencing the json file (using the full path).

 After upgrading the NGINX App Protect WAF version, restart NGINX manually: